Updated on Thursday 15th November 2018

 Rate this article 2 reviewsbased on

 The concept of self-defence refers to a situation or incident where a person had to use force to defend himself, the property, another person involved, or as a result of attempting to avoid a murder.
 The defence existed for many years, or we might say centuries, and allows a person to use reasonable force in order to stop an attack on an individual, to protect the house or to simply defend himself from the inevitable attack.
-If you find yourself in this situation, it is recommended to ask for legal assistance and information from our defence solicitors in London.
+If you find yourself in this situation, it is recommended to ask for legal assistance and information from our criminal defence solicitors in London.

 The meaning of self-defence in UK